-Task 9 - Pilot DWI Courts
+Task 9 - DWI Courts

-This task will provide for a DWI Administrator who will solicit the cooperation of various court jurisdictions statewide to promote and improve the adjudication of traffic laws related to impaired driving.
-The DWI Administrator activities will include soliciting and generating interest statewide for the development and implementation of DWI Courts.
-The DWI Administrator will coordinate summits/conferences to encourage courts to more aggressively prosecute impaired driving.
-The DWI Administrator will assist in planning and coordinating media events to promote new DWI Court implementation.
-This Task will also provide for the implementation cost for up to three pilot DWI courts.
-Federal funds will pay for salaries, fringe benefits, in-state and out-of state travel, speaker honorariums and travel, meeting expenses, maintenance and operations, printing and administration and start-up costs for up to three pilot DWI Courts.
+This task provides for promoting cooperation among the various court jurisdictions statewide to improve the adjudication of traffic laws related to impaired driving.
+Activities include soliciting and generating interest statewide for the development and implementation of additional DWI Courts.
+As part of a collaborative effort to expand the DWI court program in the state, a week-long NHTSA/NDCI DWI Court training conference was held in the state in FY 11 to train 5 additional courts bringing the total to 8 formally trained and AOC recognized DWI courts.
+This Task will provide funding to maintain the operations for three pilot DWI courts and assist with start up costs (including training) for new courts.
+Also provide a DWI Court Training and Technical Assistance Program in conjunction with the NHTSA/NDCI.
+Federal funds will provide for salaries, fringe benefits, in-state and out-of state travel, meeting expenses, maintenance and operations, printing and administration.